There are many ways to debug ANGLE using generic or platform-dependent tools. Here is a list of tips on how to use them.

 If you follow these steps, apitrace will work correctly aside from a few minor bugs like not being able to figure out what the default framebuffer size is if there is no glViewport command.

 For example, to trace a run of

-hello_triangle, assuming you are using the ninja gyp generator and the apitrace executables are in
+hello_triangle, assuming the apitrace executables are in

 gn args out/Debug # add "angle_link_glx = true" # edit samples/BUILD.gn and append "_static" to "angle_util", "libEGL", "libGLESv2" ninja -C out/Debug export TRACE_LIBGL="/usr/lib/libGL.so.1" # may require a different path apitrace trace -o mytrace ./out/Debug/hello_triangle qapitrace mytrace